Please ensure Javascript is enabled for purposes of website accessibility

 When will I attend?

-Your independent study will be recorded in a reflective learning log, to capture evidence of your experiences, reflections and achievements.
+Your independent study will be recorded in a reflective learning log to capture evidence of your experiences, reflections and achievements.

-A Skills Development Tutor will be allocated to you and will deliver learning and assessment sessions with you on a regular basis, liaising with your work-based mentor to monitor progress.
+A Skills Development Tutor will be allocated to you and will deliver learning and assessment sessions on a regular basis, liaising with your work-based mentor to monitor progress.
+This gives you the opportunity to do real work, develop work-based skills that employers value and progress in your chosen career.

 What will I achieve?